yati-sagade/zhang-suen-thinning/README.md

 #### Arguments

-    Perform Zhang-Suen thinning, optionally with some pre and post processing.

     img: The input grayscale(ideally binarized) image (A `numpy.ndarray` in Python).
 Thinning is performed in place in C++ and a new `numpy.ndarray` object holding the thinned image is returned in Python.